How much does a music license cost for a business?

 When traditional PRO licensing remains necessary

 A venue that hosts frequent live performances, books touring artists, operates a dance floor with rotating DJs spinning from their own collections, plays radio broadcasts or works outside the streaming service's catalogue will still need a traditional PRO license to cover the unpredictable repertoire performed live.
-Direct-license catalogues coexist with collective management rather than replacing it entirely.
+A proprietary catalogue produced in-house coexists with collective management rather than replacing it entirely.

 Side-by-side cost comparison